 Prepare a cookie sheet with parchment paper.

 It will start to cool and form immediately.
 Sprinkle the rock salt all over as quickly as possible.
-Now leave to cool thoroughly.
+Now let it cool thoroughly.

-Place another parchment sheet over and with a mallet break into shards.
+Place another parchment sheet over it and, with a mallet, break it into shards.

-Keep the larger full pieces aside for the top and use the rest in the layer.
+Keep the larger full pieces for the top and the rest for the layer.

 Walnuts should be fresh and not rancid.
-Taste one if you are unsure of its age.
+Try one if you are unsure of its age.

 Pulsing will ensure the mixture turns into crumbles.
-This also prevents the oils from the walnuts to be released.
+This also prevents the oils from the walnuts from being released.